eslint/rfcs/designs/2023-test-rule-errors/README.md

 -->

 ### Reuse `invalid` test cases

+> f**Note:** During the RFC discussion, we decided against this alternative because fatal test cases are sufficiently-different from invalid test cases that they deserve to have their own separate array to avoid confusion.

 Augment the error objects of invalid test cases to support a `fatal: true` property.
 This will indicate that the test case triggered an exception with the given message.